QUIETUS

 As an End of Life Doula my role is to advocate for the emotional and spiritual needs of the dying and their loved ones to help them gain a sense of peace.
 My experience of “being at the veil” is to bear witness to a most moving and sublime physical, emotional and spiritual transformation of life leaving its vessel -perhaps becoming a new form of energy- which I believe is Love.
 This universal Love energy is inextinguishable, it is infinite.
 I ask that you pause to reflect on your own mortality and ask “how can I live more fully in this moment?”
 Be kind to your vessel so that it may serve you well.
 I wish you a peaceful life, and, a peaceful exit, and perhaps, many returns.

 The first exhibition of Quietus and workshops was made possible in part by a 2021 UMEZ Arts Engagement grant administered by the LMCC.
 Additional support by: Materials for the Arts, NP Acute Care Group of NY, Reimagine and SodaWERKS.
-Special Thanks: Cara Griffin, Grupo Tolteca Chichimeca NY, Jean Chapiro, Bruce Conkle, Kipaipai, Joanne Leah, Connie Lee, Rayographix Fine Art Printing, my Maui and Big Island Ohana, Bryon Stevens and Jeff Struthers.
+Special Thanks: Cara Griffin, Grupo Tolteca Chichimeca NY, Jean Chapiro, Bruce Conkle, Kipaipai, Joanne Leah, Connie Lee, Rayographix Fine Art Printing, my Maui and Big Island Ohana, Bryon Stevens, and Jeff Struthers.

 Bardo Project - Manuel Pecina is a documentary short filmed, edited and produced by Jean Chapiro, Columbia University, Graduate School of Journalism, MS Documentary.